 Abstract

 Fish and wildlife populations will have dynamics that are correlated in space and time due to correlations in environmental drivers as well as synchrony induced by individual dispersal.
 Many statistical analyses of populations ignore potential autocorrelations and assume that survey methods (distance and time between samples) eliminate these correlations, allowing samples to be treated independently.
 If these assumptions are incorrect, results and therefore inference may be biased and uncertainty under-estimated.
 We developed a novel statistical method to account for spatiotemporal correlations within dendritic stream networks, while accounting for imperfect detection in the surveys.
 Through simulations, we found this model outperformed standard statistical methods when data were spatially correlated based on stream distance, and performed similarly when data were not correlated.
 We found that increasing the number of years surveyed substantially improved the model accuracy when estimating spatial and temporal correlation coefficients.
-Increased the number of survey sites within the network improved the performance of the non-spatial model but only marginally improved the abundance estimates in the spatiotemporal model.
-We then applied this model to Brook Trout data from the West Susquehanna Watershed in Pennsylvania collected over 30(???) years.
+Increasing the number of survey sites within the network improved the performance of the non-spatial model but only marginally improved the abundance estimates in the spatiotemporal model.
+We applied this model to Brook Trout data from the West Susquehanna Watershed in Pennsylvania collected over 30(???) years.
 We found … yoy abundance driven by xxxx with high spatial and temporal variability and moderate spatiotemporal correlation (???) … adult abundance less strongly affected by climatic conditions and less variable than YOY but with higher spatiotemporal correlation (???). [add 1-2 good conclusion sentences]

 Keywords: Spatially-explicit, spatio-temporal, dendritic network, Gaussian random fields, Brook Trout, detection probability